It can be impossible to avoid an occasional misstep, yet there are some key mistakes candidates make in job interviews that are entirely avoidable.

 Not Saying You’re Interested in the Job

-The next violation is not expressing interest in the job out loud.
+The last of these mistakes is not expressing interest in the job out loud.
 Just like words of affirmation in a romantic relationship, an employer wants to hear that you’re interested.

 You may think, “Hey, I’m sitting here in the job interview, I applied for the job, I got the interview, I’m in the interview, of course I’m interested in the job.”